Customer segmentation and personalization go hand in hand for marketers and other technology users charged with engaging their target audience today.

 Example #3: DMO aiming to convert interested travelers

-In this instance, you can build segments that bucket users who checked out a certain number and type of reservation pages (lodging, flights, train, etc.) during a certain period.
+You could build segments that bucket users who checked out a certain number and type of reservation pages (lodging, flights, train, etc.) during a certain period.

-You may even notice nuances with your segmentation strategy that would’ve remained unknown without categorizing your customers into various groups.
-For instance, you may discover:
+You may even notice nuances with your segmentation strategy that would’ve remained unknown without categorizing your customers into various distinct groups.

 - Smaller segments grew considerably over time or large segments diminished in size: This could be a case of dynamic profiling at work: the automatic updating of customers’ profiles based on actions they take (or don’t take) with your marketing messaging.
 In other words, as customers’ activity with your brand change (increase or decrease), they may enter or fall out of certain segments.

-- Certain segments respond better to one type of marketing communication than other kinds: You could have the same drip campaign set up for multiple segments and find only one segment actually engages with your emails.
-It happens — and simply means you ought to refine your messaging approach for the buckets that aren’t helping your acquisition and retention numbers.
+- Certain segments respond better to one type of marketing communication than other kinds: You could have the same drip campaign set up for multiple segments and find only one actually engages with your emails.
+It happens — and simply means you ought to refine your messaging approach for the buckets that aren’t helping your customer acquisition and retention numbers.

 - Directing segments to specific product pages doesn’t lead to more purchases: Sending segments to pages of interest, like for products they’ve investigated before, via targeted emails and ads is certainly ideal.
 But A/B testing what you promote to segments is also ideal to you see if your hypothesis is correct (i.e., if they do, in fact, want to learn more about or buy a particular product).

 As with the types of customer segments you can build, there are just as many insights you can potentially glean from the marketing efforts you implement for those segments.

 And all without relying on IT or data science.
 (Pretty great, right?)